-A dispute with then-WCW president Jim Herd in 1991 led "The Nature Boy" to his initial stint in WWE, where he would claim his first WWE Championship by lasting nearly 60 minutes in the 1992 Royal Rumble, then win it a second time by toppling Randy Savage.
-Flair once described this period as "the greatest year and a half of his career" outside of his time spent with The Four Horsemen.
+A dispute with then-WCW president Jim Herd in 1991 led "The Nature Boy" to his initial stint in WWE where he would claim his first WWE Championship by lasting nearly 60 minutes in the 1992 Royal Rumble, then win it a second time by toppling Randy Savage.
+Flair once described this period as "the greatest year-and-a-half of his career" outside of his time spent with The Four Horsemen.

 After returning to WCW in 1993, Slick Ric took on numerous title contenders and led the charge during the notorious invasion of the New World Order.
 While Monday Nitro became a black-and-white stomping ground, it also featured some of Flair's most memorable moments yet.
 He did whatever it took to get his way, even if it meant stripping in front of a live crowd and handcuffing himself to the ring.

 Over 50 but still energetic as ever, Flair had an impactful second stint with WWE from 2001 to 2009, doing everything from co-owning WWE for a stretch to joining forces with Triple H to form Evolution.
 A day before competing in a final, punishing WrestleMania match against Shawn Michaels in 2008, Flair became the first active performer to be inducted into the WWE Hall of Fame.
-He became the only two-time inductee in 2012, joining his compatriots in The Four Horsemen in the hallowed Hall.
+He became the first two-time inductee in 2012, joining his compatriots in The Four Horsemen in the hallowed Hall.

 Waiting for Flair to retire first before enshrinement would have been a futile move.
 Four decades of proof have shown there is no quit in the self-proclaimed "Secretariat in Disguise."